Skip to content

 Custom foothill detail with full Chapter 7A assembly$12,000–$25,000+

-Sierra Siding's typical soffit and fascia scope band in the Sierra foothills as of 2026.
+Typical soffit and fascia planning range for the Sierra foothills — a general California market range, not a Sierra Siding quote.
 Chapter 7A boxed-eave assembly is required on FHSZ parcels — open-soffit detail does not pass on designated parcels.
 Final number is set on-site — your written estimate is what governs.

 Key takeaways

-• Boxed eaves are Chapter 7A scope, not a finish upgrade
+• Boxed non-combustible eaves are Chapter 7A scope, not a finish upgrade

-• Open-soffit detail doesn't pass on FHSZ parcels
+• Open-soffit detail with exposed rafter tails doesn't pass on FHSZ parcels

 FAQ